robotframework/robotframework/doc/userguide/src/CreatingTestData/ResourceAndVariableFiles.rst

 from the command line using :option:`--variablefile` option, in the settings table using :setting:`Variables` setting, and dynamically using the :name:`Import Variables` keyword.
-The only thing to remember is that paths to YAML files must always end with :file:`.yaml` extension.
+The only thing to remember is that paths to YAML files preffered extension is :file:`.yaml`, but extension :file:`.yml` is supported also.

 If the above YAML file is imported, it will create exactly the same variables as the following variable table: